jncano/vpc/errors.md

 ## missing_version
 **Message**: The `version` parameter is required and must be in the form of `YYYY-MM-DD`.

-In order to make a succesful call, the version parameter must be present in the URL.
+The version must comply with the format YYYY-MM-DD.
+For single-digit months or dates, such as January 1st, the version should look like 2019-01-01.The version parameter must be present in the URL.
+The version must 	be after 2019-01-01 and before the current date.
+For example, to get list VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`

 ## network_conflict
 **Message**: None